cvghivebrain/HiveView/README.md

 * Syberia SYJ - no samples
 * Synthetic Universe - no samples
 * TG4 - ?
-* TI-xx - failed on some samples from https://telparia.com/fileFormatSamples/image/tiCalc/
 * TMSat IMI - no samples
 * TealPaint - no samples
 * Teli fax - no samples